FAQs, Forms & Tutorials

 I've Registered for Courses....
 What Next?
 This document includes a list of suggested tasks new students should complete after registering, and prior to the beginning of their first semeser.

-Registration 101 This document explains to students, step-by-step, how to build a semester schedule in Academic Planner, then register for that schedule in Cyberbear.
+Schedule Planning and Registration This document explains to students, step-by-step, how to build a semester schedule in Academic Planner, then register for that schedule in Cyberbear.

 AA General Education Requirements Worksheet This form outlines the lower-division general education requirements needed for any Associate of Arts or baccalaureate degree.
 NOTE: You may find the full General Education Requirements (including upper-division requirements) in the UM catalog.

 Intra-Campus File Transfer Form This form is used to transfer your admission between the mountain campus and the Missoula College campus, and vice versa.

 Retroactive Withdrawal Form This petition is for withdrawing from an entire semester after the last instructional day of that term.
 This form is now electronic and requires the student to input the contact information to obtain proper signatures.
 Please contact the AAC for more information on how to correctly fill out this new onlie form.